pcaisse/vowelpro/README.md

 Why vowels?
 -----------

 There are a couple of reasons.
 First, [General American English](http://en.wikipedia.org/wiki/General_American) has about a dozen vowel sounds that can be very challanging to master for non-native speakers, yet their accurate realization is crucial to being understood.
+Consider the following words, all of which are distinguished by the vowel:

+* bit
+* beet
+* bat
+* bet
+* but
+* boot
+* bot
+* bought

 Second, vowel acoustics are well understood and vowels can be accurately quantified in terms of formants by computer programs.
 Third, the acoustic analysis performed on the vowel can be mapped directly to articulation.
 This means that we can not only tell the user how close they are to the model vowel but also provide them with articulatory cues to help them improve.

 How does it work?
 -----------------